Ozone-depleting substances

 Licensing System:

-The rules on the import of controlled substances or of products and equipment containing or relying on controlled substances, including licensing, are outlined in Article 15 of Regulation (EC) No. 1005/2009 as it applies in Great Britain as retained EU law, and as it applies in Northern Ireland directly.
-Annex I of the Regulation outlines the controlled substances subject to licensing, and Annex II are those that are exempt from licensing.
+The rules on the import of controlled substances or of products and equipment containing or relying on controlled substances, including licensing, are outlined in Article 15 of Assimilated Regulation (EC) 1005/2009 as assimilated law (previously known as retained EU law) (the ODS Regulation).
+Annex I of the ODS Regulation outlines the controlled substances subject to licensing, and Annex II are those that are exempt from licensing.

 The licensing requirement does not apply in rare cases when the ODS goods are imported for no longer than 45 days and are not presented for release for free circulation, destroyed or processed before subsequent re-export.
 Four customs procedures are exempted from the licensing requirement under the 45-day re-export rule.